faakeer/github-pages-with-jekyll/_posts/2022-01-20-Portfolio.md

-Hi I am faakeer a individual web developer who is working with html,css and js. currently working with React.js
+Hi I am faakeer a individual web developer who is working with html,css and js. currently working with React.js Update ---

----